Modification of Parenting Plans

 Like a child support modification, you can modify the parenting plan after the divorce.

-Although changing a parenting schedule is a minor change in which you and your ex may be able to work outside a courtroom, modifying the custody arrangement is a different story.
+Although you may be able to work out day to day minor changes to the parenting schedule outside of a courtroom, modifying the custody arrangement is a different story.
 You will need to ask the court for a modification of custody and prove there was a material change of circumstances to qualify for the alteration.
 The court will need to reexamine the situation to assess whether a custody change is in the best interest of the child.
+Of course, parents can always reach an agreement to modify the parenting plan, rather than having a Court make that determination.
+If the parties can agree on a modified parenting plan, the Court will review the plan to ensure it is in the best interests of the child and approve the modification.

 How Our Tennessee Child Custody Lawyers Can Help

-For decades, the Nashville child custody lawyers at Martin Heller Potempa & Sheppard, PLLC have helped clients across the state by modifying their permanent parenting plans.
+For decades, the Nashville child custody lawyers at MHPS Law have helped clients across the state by modifying their permanent parenting plans.
 Providing evidence is key to a successful modification, and we will work with you to get the information needed to show an alteration is necessary.

 If you are considering a modification to your permanent parenting plan, you’re going to need an experienced family law attorney to help you.
-Contact Martin Heller Potempa & Sheppard, PLLC now to learn more.
+Contact MHPS Law now to learn more.